jasondippel/storybook-scaffold/README.md

 # storybook-scaffold

-Basic storybook setup including prettier, eslint, storybook's a11y add-on and some default themeing
+Basic storybook setup including prettier, eslint, storybook's a11y add-on and some default theming